 Our Top Experiences and Tours in Bulgaria:If youʻre booking your trip to Bulgaria last minute, we have you covered.
 Below are some of the top tours and experiences!

 - Immerse yourself in the blossom and tender fragrance of the Rose Valley

 - See the Kazanluk Thracian Tomb (UNESCO) (NOT valid for the Buzludzha option)

 - Learn about the technology of the rose oil (and rakia (Bulgarian brandy) as well) production and sample some products

 - Visit the iconic Eastern-orthodox memorial temple 'The Birth of Christ'

-IncludesEnglish-speaking driver English-speaking local guide throughout the tour Transport in modern vehicle (car/minibus) with air-conditioning
+IncludesEnglish-speaking driver English-speaking guide throughout the tour Transport in a modern vehicle (car/minibus) with air-conditioning